-HOUSTON — Millions more Americans can now get a COVID-19 booster and those eligible can now choose a different company’s vaccine for that next shot.
+HOUSTON — Millions more Americans can now get a COVID-19 vaccine booster, and those eligible can now choose a different company’s vaccine for that next shot.

 At first, only Pfizer COVID-19 boosters were available to those 65 and older and/or younger adults who have health problems or a job or living conditions that put them at higher risk of severe illness or exposure to the coronavirus.

 If you got Pfizer or Moderna shots at least six months ago, you're eligible for a booster if you're at least 18 years old.
 Teens 16-17 years old can also get a booster shot of the Pfizer vaccine.

 Anyone who got a J&J shot at least two months ago is also eligible.
 Click here for more info on booster recommendations by the CDC.

 And in a bigger change, the government is allowing the flexibility of “mixing and matching" boosters regardless of which type people received first.